LibreCAD/docs/guides/dwg-edit.rst

 As shown in the :ref:`Entities <entities>` section in **Fundamentals**, an entity consists of "Pens" (color, width, line type) and "Layers".
 These *attributes* can be changed using one of two :ref:`Modify <tool-modify>` tools:

     - **Attributes**: allows the "Pen" or "Layers" to be modified for one or more entities.
     - **Properties**: allows the "Pen", "Layers" or geometry *of a single entity* to be modified.

 Both tools operate in a similar fashion and for similar purposes, but there are a couple of key differences.
 The **Attributes** tool allows a change to the attributes to be applied to *one or more selected entities* while the **Proprieties** tool can only be used for a *single entity*.
 In addition, the **Properties** tool allows the *geometry* to be edited.
 The geometry of an entity will vary be the type of entity.
-For example a line's geometry consist of the X and Y coordinates of the endpoints, while a circles geometry consists of the X /Y coordinates of the centre of the circle and its radius.
+For example a line's geometry consist of the X and Y coordinates of the endpoints, while a circles geometry consists of the X/Y coordinates of the centre of the circle and its radius.

 Layers and Pens